-Add your comment to the wall UMPI’s Inclusion and Civility Task Force has installed a Democracy Wall on the first floor of the Campus Center to provide a space for our community to discuss various civic and social issues impacting our nation and world.
-Our goal is to open a dialogue, encourage civil discourse and deeper reflection, and increase our collective awareness and understanding.
+Add your comment to the wall UMPI’s Democracy Wall was established to provide a space for our community to discuss various civic and social issues impacting our nation and world.
+Located on the first floor of the Center for Innovative Learning near the main entrance, the Democracy Wall is meant to open a dialogue, encourage civil discourse and deeper reflection, and increase our collective awareness and understanding.
 New topics will be added on an ongoing basis and we encourage everyone to be a part of the conversation.

 Democracy Wall Ground Rules:

 - Be thoughtful in your responses and make sure they reflect our commitment to civil discourse.
 Obscenity, cursing, and other indecencies do not serve the purpose of this wall nor the spirit of our Diversity and Inclusion Pledge.